 Vodka’s formula and composition

-Water used in Bomond vodka is extracted from the natural geological bed located on the distillery, in the depth of hundreds of feet.
+Water used in Bomond vodka is extracted from the natural geological bed located on the distillery, at a depth of hundreds of feet.

 The water is a very important ingredient in any spirit, especially vodka.
-The limestone geology means that iron is filtered out of the water as it flows over the rock and becomes a sweet-tasting mineral water.
-The calcium and other minerals in the water are good for people’s health.
+The limestone geology means that iron is filtered out of the water as it flows over the rock, and it becomes a sweet-tasting mineral water.
+The calcium and other minerals in the water are good for health.

 Our limestone water is filtered using reverse osmosis, so the mineral content remains intact.
-Calcium and magnesium bond with the carbohydrates in alcohol, so when water is mixed with alcohol it gives a smoother mouth feel.
+Calcium and magnesium bond with the carbohydrates in alcohol and when water is mixed with alcohol it gives a smoother mouth feel.
 Limestone filtered water makes all the difference in vodka.
 Nothing else comes close.

-To achieve the high-quality packaging, Bomond uses high-flint glass and food dye.
+To achieve our high-quality packaging, Bomond uses high-flint glass and food-grade dye.
 As a result, the bottles have clear glass.
 The design of our bottle was inspired by Gardens of Versailles (upper part of the bottle) and Eiffel Tower (bottom of the bottle).
 Each bottle is hand decorated, i.e. each label is put on by hand and then baked to become a decal.

 Copper vs Stainless Steel

 Bomond vodka is distilled 6 times in specially designed Cognac copper pots.
 Unlike Stainless Steel, Copper is a great conductor of heat.
 It removes volatile compounds, such as esters and sulfur, that are produced during the fermentation process and are highly undesirable in spirits.
 It avoids the production of ethylcarbamide which is a toxic substance formed from cyanides.
 Copper improves the quality and the aroma of the final product.